 • RAADS-R (Ritvo Autism Asperger Diagnostic Scale-Revised)

-5. ADHD Testing for Twice-Exceptional Adults
+5. ADHD Testing for Twice Exceptional Adults

 • Conners’ Adult ADHD Rating Scale (CAARS)